awslabs/yesiscan/README.md

 For example: `--auto-config-uri 'https://example.com/config.json'`.

 #### --auto-config-cookie-path
-This is a special URI which if set will point to a netscape/libcurl style cookie file to use when making the get download requests.
+This is a special path which if set will point to a netscape/libcurl style cookie file to use when making the get download requests.
 This is useful if you store your config behind some gateway that needs a magic cookie for auth.
 It accepts the tilde (`~`) character to use for `$HOME` directory path expansion.
+We only read from this path, and expect another tool to have previously written the cookie file there.

 For example:  `--auto-config-cookie-path '~/.secret/cookie'`.